This document is relevant for: Trn2, Trn3

 Perform math operations using compute logic inside DMA engines with element-wise scaling and reduction.

 This instruction leverages the compute capabilities within DMA engines to perform scaled element-wise operations followed by reduction across multiple source tensors.
 The computation follows the pattern: dst = reduce_op(srcs[0] * scales[0], srcs[1] * scales[1], ...), where each source tensor is first multiplied by its corresponding scale factor, then all scaled results are combined using the specified reduction operation.
-Currently, only nl.add is supported for reduce_op, and all values in scales must be 1.0.
+Currently, only nl.add is supported for reduce_op, and all values in scales must be 1.0 (or scales can be None which defaults to all 1.0).

 The DMA engines perform all computations in float32 precision internally.
 Input tensors are automatically cast from their source data types to float32 before computation, and the final float32 result is cast to the output data type in a pipelined fashion.